alexa/ask-sdk-controls/doc/userGuide.md

 ending, the `ControlResult` is expected to contain an initiative act.

 It is interesting to note that the initiative control may be very distant in the tree from the handling control.
-This type of situation can arises if the user takes a wide detour such as in the following:
+This type of situation can arise if the user takes a wide detour such as in the following:

 ```text